Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Introduction

-The work of Spekkens \cite{Spekkens05} lead to a new notion of non-contextuality that subsumes Bell's local hidden variables and Kochen-Specker non-contextuality.
-The assumption of realism is similar to that of the previously mentioned notions of classicality, but the scope of non-contextuality is more universal.
-The first step towards formulating an assumption of non-contextuality is to formulate a notion of operational equivalence, such as e.g.\ the operational equivalence of an electron spin-$\frac{1}{2}$ degree of freedom and a photon polarization degree of freedom as two implementations of a qubit.
-The corresponding assumption of non-contextuality is to posit that operationally equivalent procedures have an identical representation at the level of the ontic model.
-In \cite{Spekkens05}, several no-go theorems are presented to show the incompatibility of quantum mechanics with respect to Spekkens' non-contextuality.
-Quantum procedures may be eligible for testing their classicality with respect to Spekkens' non-contextuality irrespective of the existence of commuting measurements.
-Furthermore, the incompatibility of quantum mechanics and Spekkens' non-contextuality has known links with computational efficiency of quantum protocols, see e.g.\ \cite{SHVStateDiscrimination,SHVPostSelectedMetrology}, which supplement the existing links between computational efficiency and violations of Kochen-Specker non-contextuality (a special case of Spekkens' non-contextuality), see e.g.\ \cite{NCHVAdv1,NCHVAdv2}.
+The work of Spekkens~\cite{Spekkens05} lead to a new notion of noncontextuality that subsumes Bell's local hidden variables and Kochen-Specker noncontextuality.
+The assumption of realism is similar to that of the previously mentioned notions of classicality, but the scope of noncontextuality is more universal.
+The first step towards formulating an assumption of noncontextuality is to formulate a notion of operational equivalence, such as e.g.\ the operational equivalence of an electron spin-$\frac{1}{2}$ degree of freedom and a photon polarization degree of freedom as two implementations of a qubit.
+The corresponding assumption of noncontextuality is to posit that operationally equivalent procedures have an identical representation at the level of the ontic model.
+In~\cite{Spekkens05}, several no-go theorems are presented to show the incompatibility of quantum mechanics with respect to Spekkens noncontextuality.
+Quantum procedures may be eligible for testing their classicality with respect to Spekkens noncontextuality irrespective of the existence of commuting measurements.
+Furthermore, the incompatibility of quantum mechanics and Spekkens noncontextuality has known links with computational efficiency of quantum protocols, see e.g.~\cite{SHVStateDiscrimination,SHVPostSelectedMetrology}, which supplement the existing links between computational efficiency and violations of Kochen-Specker noncontextuality (a special case of Spekkens noncontextuality), see e.g.~\cite{NCHVAdv1,NCHVAdv2}.

-\paragraph{The objective notion of classicality.}
+\subsection{The objective notion of classicality}

 The present work aims at obtaining a notion of classicality that is applicable to an arbitrary prepare-and-measure scenario and that provides an answer to the question of whether the scenario is classical or not with respect to that notion of classicality.
 The prepare-and-measure scenario may consist of all states and measurements allowed by quantum mechanics within a given Hilbert space, but it can also consist of strict subsets of these: this would be interesting if for instance one has an apparatus that only allows to produce certain types of states or perform certain types of measurements.
 Then, one could answer the question of whether this specific apparatus has a classical description or not.
 Alternatively, one can associate to a given quantum protocol a corresponding prepare-and-measure scenario that only features the states and measurements relevant for the protocol.
 For instance, the set of states of the scenario could be special types of multi-qubit states of a quantum computer that are relevant for a given algorithm.
 Then, assessing the classicality of the prepare-and-measure scenario associated to the protocol is an indirect way of assessing the classicality of the protocol itself.
 This assessment may help identify resources that are most useful for efficient protocols.